-When you are in Fordsville, you'll notice that it is more blue-collar than most other communities in America.
-66.53% of Fordsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Fordsville is a blue-collar town, with 66.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fordsville is a city of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Fordsville who work in office and administrative support (8.47%), teaching (5.24%), and law enforcement and fire fighting (4.44%).

-Fordsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Fordsville doesn't have a public transportation system that people use for their commute.

 Fordsville ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.76% of people over 25 have a college degree.